 - Things to Do in Miami Before and After You Cruise

 - 7 Reasons Why You Should Go Snorkeling in Curacao

 - The Hard Rock Hotel in Punta Cana

 Use promo codes when renting a car.
-Most car rental companies offer a discount code for signing up for emails, or simply do a Google search for “Alamo car rental promo code” or “rental car coupon code."
+Most car rental companies offer a discount code for signing up for emails, or simply do a Google search for "Alamo car rental promo code" or "rental car coupon code."
 You can also check this page out for van rentals!

 I personally have a system when it comes to booking travel arrangements for myself.

 Try car-sharing services.
 Not sure you'll need to rent a car?
 Try using services like Uber or Lyft instead of a taxi cab, or see if the city you're visiting has car share programs like Zipcar or Car2Go.
 If you've never used Uber before, use my promo code when you register the app on your phone and save $20 on your first ride: uberrebelchick.